Tufts admitted 3,600 students out of 36,000 applicants for the Class of 2030, resulting in an acceptance rate of 10%.

 Takeaways

-- ED offers a meaningful statistical advantage.
-The most recent available data shows a 42.31% ED rate versus 11.36% for RD, though ED is binding and early applicants tend to be among the strongest candidates.
+- The most recent available ED breakdown shows a 32.03% ED rate versus 8.45% for RD for the Class of 2029, though ED is binding and early applicants tend to be among the strongest candidates.

 - Navigating a more selective Tufts admissions process is no small task; a college admissions expert can help you sharpen your application and maximize your chances.